This repository is Legacy. Current repository can be found here.

 Currently only the following architectures and Board Support Packages are included.
 If you use EPICS with a BSP which is included in the RTEMS distribution, but not listed here then let us know.

 Releases are made by making a copy of the current (stable) repository and giving it a name.
-Once a release is made it will receive only bug-fixes.
+Ideally, once a release is made it should receive only bug-fixes.

 |squeeze/2012A||Febuary 2012||Squeeze (6.0)||3.14.11||20111025|